Robert Gibbon Johnson

 Robert Gibbon Johnson (July 23, 1771 – October 2, 1850), also known as Colonel Johnson, was an American gentleman farmer, historian, horticulturalist, judge, soldier, and statesman who lived in Salem, New Jersey.
-He is especially renowned for the probably-apocryphal story that he publicly ate a basket of tomatoes at the Old Salem County Courthouse in 1820 to demonstrate that they were not poisonous like many other nightshades, as was supposedly-commonly thought at the time (tomatoes being primarily decorative plants to Westerners up to then).
+He is especially renowned for the apocryphal story that he publicly ate a basket of tomatoes at the Old Salem County Courthouse in 1820 to demonstrate that they were not poisonous like many other nightshades, as was supposedy commonly thought at the time (tomatoes being primarily decorative plants to Westerners up to then).
 He was a keen antiquarian and wrote a history of Salem – An Historical Account of the First Settlement of Salem, in West Jersey – published by Orrin Rogers in 1839.

 Early life and education

 Johnson was the only child of his parents, Robert Johnson and Jane Gibbon.
 He was born on July 23, 1771, at the home of his great-uncle, John Pledger – a large plantation in Mannington Township, New Jersey called the New Netherland Farm.
 He was visiting the farm in March 1778 when the British raided Salem during the American Revolutionary War and killed several of the inhabitants.
 The British commandeered Pledger's house, and Johnson was imprisoned with the family for several days.
 Still a young boy, he later led his mother away to safety.

 His early education was in Pittsgrove where Reverend William Schenck taught him Presbyterianism.
 Johnson was subsequently educated at Newark Academy in Delaware and College of New Jersey from where he graduated in 1790.
 He had planned to practice law but instead concentrated on agriculture for most of his life, managing the large family estate.